iconify/website/docs/usage/svg/unplugin/index.md

 With [Iconify Tools](/docs/libraries/tools/index.md) you can import, clean up and optimise icons and use them with Unplugin Icons.

-You can find a working example in [Iconify Tools repository](https://github.com/iconify/tools/tree/main/%40iconify-demo/unplugin-svelte), see `[file]vite.config.js` for example of config that loads custom icons.
+You can find a working example in [Iconify Tools repository](https://github.com/iconify/tools/tree/main/%40iconify-demo/unplugin), see `[file]vite.config.ts` for example of config that loads custom icons.

 Functions are documented in [Iconify Tools](/docs/libraries/tools/index.md) section of this documentation.